facebookresearch/ParlAI/parlai/crowdsourcing/projects/humaneval/single_model_eval/README.md

 Features of this script include:
 - Filtering out HITs with acceptability violations, and saving a file of all Turkers violating acceptability checks
-- Saving rates of selecting various annotation buckets, as a function of conversation turn (SM-Turn scores) {TODO: right?
-Check that the output file has this}
+- Saving a file of all per-turn ratings (SM-Turn scores) and per-dialogue ratings (SM-Dialog scores) across all conversations
-- Saving statistics about the distribution of Likert scores for each question asked at the end of each conversation (SM-Dialog scores)
+- Saving a file of the aggregate rates of selecting each annotation bucket
-- {TODO: maybe look at a folder of the actual outputs of this script to see if you missed anything}
+- Saving statistics about the distribution of Likert scores for each question asked at the end of each conversation